letmeeatbrioche/react-hooks-demo/README.md

 How to use
 install React dependencies
-npm install react
+- npm install react
-npm react-dom
+- npm install react-dom
+- npm install express

 Any more React files/components you use, import React and the hooks you want to use import React, { useState, useEffect, useRef } from 'react'